 Founded in 1985, our club has roots going way back in the City of Waukesha, WI.
 In 2006, we moved to our current location in the Lower Level of 831 N. Grand Ave.
 Previously, our layout and clubhouse was located in the former Fox Head Brewery building.

 Since 2009, our main layout was modular in design, and could be disassembled and transported each year for Trainfest held in Milwaukee, WI.
-In 2016, our main layout became fixed in its location, and is approximately 20' x 50'.
-Our main layout now has scenic lighting for night-time operations and run sessions, as well as a real running water river!
+In 2016, our main layout became fixed in its location, and was approximately 20' x 50' featuring scenic lighting for night-time operations and run sessions, as well as a real running water river!